Contrast and Color Accessibility

 This is where we want to start.
 Look for the word "

 color" in the list of computed properties (they are listed alphabetically).
 You can also filter to all color style definitions by entering "color" in the Filter box at the top.
 The word "color" will be followed by a small box that shows the element's text color.
-If you hover over this box with a mouse, a small arrow will appear.
+Hovering over this box with a mouse causes a small arrow to appear.

 Clicking this arrow will briefly highlight the line of CSS in the Styles pane that defines the color for this element.
 This CSS line will also have a box that shows the text color.
-Clicking on this box will cause a dialog will appear.
-At the top of this dialog is a color gradient to allow you to change the element's current color, as well as some other color-picking tools.
-Within this dialog you will see the contrast ratio followed by one of three icons: two green checkmarks if you pass enhanced AAA contrast requirements, a single green checkmark if you pass only AA, or a red failure icon if you fail AA.
+Click on this box to open a dialog where you can change the element's current color using a color gradient or other color-picking tools.
+This dialog also displays the contrast ratio followed by one of three icons: two green checkmarks the colors pass enhanced AAA contrast requirements, a single green checkmark if they pass only AA, or a red failure icon if the colors fail AA.

 A white line will also appear within the color gradient at the top of the dialog.
 This shows the necessary contrast threshold—any color on one side of this line will meet AA contrast requirements and any color on the other side will fail AA.

-If you click in the gradient area to select a new color, the contrast ratio will update, and the new color will be applied within the webpage (until you close DevTools or reload the page).
+If you click in the gradient area to select a new color, the contrast ratio will update, and the new color will appear in the webpage (until you close DevTools or reload the page).

 Checking Hover and Focus States

 DevTools can also be used to test the contrast of various states of interactive elements like links and buttons.
 Toward the top of thepane is a button.
 Selecting this button will reveal several possible states for the element.
 The two most important options are and .
 Selecting one of these options will force this state change to persist until you de-select the option, close DevTools, or reload the webpage.